xodudrkd/gophertainer/README.md

 Gophertainer is a comprehensive container runtime implementation that provides full compatibility with the Open Container Initiative (OCI) Runtime Specification v1.0.2, while offering advanced security features, checkpoint/restore capabilities, and flexible deployment options.

 > **⚠️ Beta Release**: This is a beta version of Gophertainer.
 While feature-complete, it is still undergoing testing and refinement.
-Do NOT Use in production environments yet.
-Meny command can fail just report error in issues tab.
+Do NOT Use in production environments yet. report error in issues tab.

 ## 🚀 Features